MicrosoftDocs/win32-pr.pt-br/desktop-src/WinAuto/uiauto-cachingforclients.md

 ## <a name="examples"></a>Exemplos

-Para ver exemplos de código que mostram como usar os recursos de cache do Automação da Interface do Usuário, consulte [How to Use Caching](uiauto-howto-use-caching.md).
+Para exemplos de código que mostram como usar os recursos de cache do Automação da Interface do Usuário, consulte [How to Use Caching](uiauto-howto-use-caching.md).

 ## <a name="related-topics"></a>Tópicos relacionados